 - A. When the technical administrator Director determines a need for a critical area assessment pursuant to WCC 16.16.250, s/he shall have the authority to require a critical areas assessment report, to be prepared by a qualified professional and be consistent with best available science.
 The analysis shall be commensurate with the value or sensitivity of a particular critical area and relative to the scale and potential impacts of the proposed activity.
 A critical area assessment shall have all of the following elements, unless determined by the technical administrator Director not to be needed: - 1.
-The requirements found in subsections B-(C) and H-(I) of this section; - 2.
+The requirements found in subsections $\frac{B{-}(C)}{E{-}}$ and $\frac{H{-}(I)}{E{-}}$ of this section; - 2.
 Geological hazard assessment; - 3.
 Critical aquifer recharge assessment; - 4.
 Frequently flooded area assessment; - 5.
 Wetland assessment; - 6.
 Fish and wildlife habitat conservation area assessment; - 7.
 A mitigation plan addressing all mitigation requirements of this title. - 8.
 Habitat Management Plan, when required by this chapter or Title 23. - B. Elements of a critical area assessment are encouraged to be submitted together for timely review.
+However, at the request of the applicant the Director may allow the various components to be submitted independently at different phases of a project if s/he determines piecemeal review is reasonable and will benefit the review process.